 Breaking down the price increases by borough, Brooklyn continued to see a resurgence, leading the city with a 12.2% gain.
-Manhattan also had a double-digit increase, with prices rising 11.1%.
+Manhattan also had double-digit growth, with prices rising 11.1%.
 This is impressive given the already high prices for the borough’s properties.
-In fact, Manhattan has the distinct honor of being the only one where prices have risen higher than its pre-recession peak.
+Manhattan has the distinct honor of being the only one where prices have risen higher than its pre-recession peak.
 This shows a remarkable turnaround from the dark days.
-Rounding it out, Queens, Staten Island, and the Bronx had 10.1%, 4.6% and 4.1% increases, respectively.
+Rounding it out, Queens, Staten Island, and the Bronx had 10.1%, 4.6%, and 4.1% increases, respectively.

 Consistent with a stronger housing market, the number of homes also increased.
-This indicates supply is returning to the market, and the price increases do not merely reflect strong demand on a select number of quality properties.
+This indicates supply is returning to the market, and the price increases do not merely reflect a strong demand for a select number of quality properties.

 The number of mortgage refinancing in the city increased by 26% from 2011 to 2012, with the bulk accounted for in Manhattan.
 This is further evidence of the borough’s strong market, as well as an indication that lending standards are not too stringent.
 This is where housing values have increased the most, allowing homeowners to take advantage of lower interest rates.

 Interestingly, the affordability of a home has increased substantially, despite the excellent price increases over the past couple of years.
 This is determined by income, sales price, and interest rates.
 The latter has fallen substantially, and hover at around 4% compared to about 6%, according to various sources, including Zillow and Bankrate.com.
 Prices are lower than the pre-recession peak, despite recent rises, although that is not the case in Manhattan.